 Then my children reached a transitional age from elementary school to junior high, and they and their peers seemed to phase out almost all outdoor activity.
 They still played soccer, but only in organized leagues; I rarely see any kids in our residential neighborhood engaged in the pickup ball games that dominated my time at that age.
 For many of this generation, the games that kept my peers and me outside and physically active are replaced by electronic entertainment that keeps them inside and inactive.

-My son and daughter, now 16 and almost 14, move comfortably between two strikingly disparate worlds.
+My son and daughter, now in their later teen years, move comfortably between two strikingly disparate worlds.
 One is the world they love to visit: nature.
 They have explored many wild places that I didn’t even know the names of as a boy: Sequoia (lead photo at top of story), Zion, Olympic, Glacier Bay, Capitol Reef, Everglades, and in the state of their birth, the Sawtooth and White Cloud Mountains and Middle Fork of the Salmon River, among other public lands.
 They were skilled and experienced wilderness travelers before they became teenagers.

 At the same time, when we’re home, my teenagers live in the walled-in, plugged-in, touchscreen, modern world.
 They communicate or play electronically with friends who are in their own homes more often than in person.
 If I tell my kids to go outside, they look at me as if I’ve suggested that they go live in a hollowed-out log and subsist on grubs; they tell me that none of their friends are outside or see any reason for going out.
 From their perspective, formed by comparing themselves with the kids they know, this is perfectly normal.

 That bothers me—particularly the normalization of living almost entirely indoors.
 But what bothers me even more is adult society’s complicity in the growing home confinement of its children.